marcinmilewicz/microapp-angular-element/README.md

 Run `npm run build` for build microapp and serve it via http-server

-Application can be run standalone or via microfrontends shell e.q https://github.com/marcinmilewicz/microapp-shell
+Application can be run standalone or via microfrontends shell e.g https://github.com/marcinmilewicz/microapp-shell